evoliptic/certificates_coll/README.md

 performances:
 -------------
-depending a lot on hardware, takes around 30-90seconds when generating random collision, can takes up to 40minutes when searching for fully crafted rsa keys.
+depending a lot on hardware and is hazardous (as our method is based on randomness), takes around 30-90seconds when generating random collision, can takes up to 40minutes when searching for fully mathematically crafted rsa keys.

 not implemented:
 ----------------
-automating numbers for templates
+one of feature of the program would be to let the user modify the differents fields of any entered starting template at the beginning.
+However, as those starting templates should verify their length can be divided by , we could assume that the user has already crafted compliant template.
+More, due to optionnal and redondants possible fields in the templates, as well as untrusted user input, we can't make sure the template entered won't screw up completly the program.
+Due to this, only the modification of relevant fields in the default starting template is implemented.

 Future :